-The attorneys at Morgan & Morgan are investigating a potential lawsuit on behalf of Canadian customers of TD Bank who were charged unfair overdraft fees.
-It has been alleged that the bank has been processing their customers’ fees in a highest-to-lowest sequence, rather than in the order in which the transactions were made.
+It has been alleged that TD Bank Canada has been processing its customers’ fees in a highest-to-lowest sequence, rather than in the order in which the transactions were made.
 This transaction sorting causes the customer’s account to be depleted more quickly, thereby maximizing the number of overdraft fees the bank can charge.

 Unfair Overdraft Fees Lead to Multi-Million Dollar Suits in U.S.

 A number of major banks in the United States have been hit with multi-million dollar lawsuits claiming that they engaged in this same unfair practice of transaction sorting.
 Many of these suits have been consolidated in a federal court proceeding in Miami.
 More than a dozen banks have agreed to multi-million dollar settlements in regard to unfair overdraft fees including the following: